 Existing law requires a peace officer, as a condition of certification, to complete training concerning identifying and interacting with persons with developmental disabilities, including, without limitation, autism.
-(NRS 289.605) Section 3 of this bill requires such training to include at least 4 hours of in-person instruction in certain specific topics relating to autism spectrum disorders.
-Section 2 of this bill requires continuing education for peace officers to include training in interactions with persons with developmental disabilities, including training on recognizing and responding to persons with an autism spectrum disorder.
+(NRS 289.605) Section 3 of this bill authorizes such training to include instruction in certain specific topics relating to autism spectrum disorders.
+Section 2 of this bill requires continuing education for peace officers to include training in interactions with persons with developmental disabilities, which may include training on recognizing and responding to persons with an autism spectrum disorder.
 Section 1 of this bill defines the term “autism spectrum disorder” for the purposes of sections 2 and 3.

 Statutes affected: As Introduced: 289.010, 289.510, 289.605, 641D.130